Nonfarm payroll employment soars back in March

 Governor’s Committee to hold public discussion about living with disabilities

 OLYMPIA – If you’re interested in improving the lives of Walla Walla and College Place area residents who have disabilities, the Governor’s Committee on Disability Issues and Employment (GCDE) wants to hear from you.

 Washington 2018 Labor Market and Economic Annual Report: Washington experienced continued economic growth in 2018

 OLYMPIA - According to the 2018 Labor Market and Economic Annual Report, produced by the Washington State Employment Security Department (ESD), economic growth in Washington expanded in the first half of 2018, building on the 4.7 percent growth in 2017.
 This was the highest growth rate of any state for the second straight year, well above the 2.2 percent growth achieved by the nation.

 Nonfarm payroll employment reverses course in February, sheds jobs

-OLYMPIA – Washington’s economy added 12,400 jobs in October and the state’s seasonally adjusted monthly unemployment rate for October was 4.3 percent according to the Employment Security Department.
-The October unemployment rate decreased slightly from the September 2018 unemployment rate of 4.4 percent, which establishes a new historical low point for the state.
-The figures released are preliminary and are subject to revisions.
+OLYMPIA – Washington’s economy lost 8,700 jobs in February and the state’s seasonally adjusted monthly unemployment rate for February was 4.5 percent according to the Employment Security Department.
+The February unemployment rate was unchanged from the revised January 2019 unemployment rate of 4.5 percent.
+The January figures are preliminary and are subject to revisions.